 Alright, I really look forward to comments.
 Till next time, peace and blessings.

-Taking Lavern's mini-sermon as a whole, what conclusion can we arrive at as to how he answers the question he sets out to address?
+Taking Lavern’s mini-sermon as a whole, to what conclusion can we arrive as to how he answers the question he sets out to address?
 According to his analysis, it would seem God does not stop Satan because God and Satan routinely work together and cooperate with one another to achieve ends that are desirable to both.
-In concluding this response and further establishing why Lavern's explanations actually does damage to the character of the God he claims to serve, a discussion of other Biblical passages that refer to the relationship between God and Satan is in order.
-For consistency of form, the passages I quote are from the New Living Translation of the Bible, the version which Lavern uses in his quotations.
+In concluding this response and further establishing why Lavern’s explanations actually does damage to the character of the God he claims to serve, a discussion of other Biblical passages that refer to the relationship between God and Satan is in order.
+For consistency of form, the passages I cite are from the New Living Translation of the Bible, the version which Lavern uses in his quotations.

-The Bible's treatment of this relationship appears to justify Lavern's morally-damaging statements.
+The Bible’s treatment of this relationship appears to justify Lavern’s morally-damaging statements.
 For example, in the Hebrew Bible, one translation of the term applied to Satan bespeaks a divine messenger sent by God to be an adversary on his behalf.
 In the story of Balaam as recounted in Numbers 22, for instance, Balaam is visited by God in a dream and instructed to meet Balak, accompanied by the princes of Moab.
-The next morning, Balaam attempts to evade God's instructions.
+The next morning, Balaam attempts to evade God’s instructions.
 In his anger, God sends a messenger (or angel) to kill Balaam as he travels on a donkey across the country.
 The messenger is invisible to Balaam but is seen by the donkey, who takes immediate action to avoid the danger, bolting off the road and into a field.
 In his frustration, not knowing that the animal was acting in the interest of his life, Balaam physically beats the donkey.
 The donkey then speaks to Balaam, asking him why he was beating her.
-Balaam (who apparently is unfazed by being confronted with a talking donkey), replies "You have made me look like a fool!”
-At this point, the messenger appears to Balaam visibly and informs him in verse 32 that he has been sent by God as a satan (satan being a commonly-used Hebrew verb which translates to mean "one who opposes" or "adversary").
+Balaam (who apparently is unfazed by being confronted with a talking donkey), replies, “You have made me look like a fool!”
+At this point, the messenger appears to Balaam visibly and informs him in verse 32 that he has been sent by God as a satan (satan being a commonly-used Hebrew verb which translates to mean “one who opposes” or “adversary”).

 Another use of the Hebrew term describing the adversary’s actions translates as a “divine counselor” of sorts.
 One example of this is found in a comparison of I Chronicles 21:1 and II Samuel 24:1.
 In the former, we read that “Satan rose up against Israel and caused David to take a census of the people of Israel.”
 In this account, the census is said to have been encouraged by Satan, for which David is severely punished by God with a plague that kills seventy thousand Israelites.
 In the latter account, the identical event is described, with the one difference being that here it is God who influences the census rather than Satan: “Once again the anger of the Lord burned against Israel, and he caused David to harm them by taking a census.
 ‘Go and count the people of Israel and Judah,’ the Lord told him.”
 Despite this, God still becomes infuriated and punishes the Israelites with the aforementioned plague.

 Most scholars of the Hebrew Bible consider the writings in II Samuel to be the original account from which the editor of the I Chronicles text received his information.
 It is widely believed by scholars that, at the time the text of II Samuel was compiled and edited around 560 BCE, the editors subscribed to the belief common among that religious community at the time that God was the ultimate source of all supernatural actions, whether good or evil.
 This perspective had changed slightly by 400 BCE, at which time I Chronicles is believed to have been written.
-The author of the I Chronicles account views God as one who works indirectly through helping agents.
+The author of the account in I Chronicles views God as one who works indirectly through helping agents.
 Thus, when we read in I Chronicles 21:1 that Satan rose up and inspired David to take a census of his kingdom, we are likely not reading an account of an adversary working against God, as evidenced by what we are told in II Samuel 24:1.

 In Zechariah 3:1-2, Satan is portrayed as a member of God’s council in the court of heaven, in much the same way as he is portrayed in the first two chapters of the Book of Job.
 In his role on God's council in this passage, Satan objects to the selection of Jeshua as the high priest: “Then the angel showed me Jeshua the high priest standing before the angel of the Lord.
 The Accuser, Satan, was there at the angel’s right hand, making accusations against Jeshua.
 And the Lord said to Satan, ‘I, the Lord, reject your accusations, Satan.
 Yes, the Lord, who has chosen Jerusalem, rebukes you.
 This man is like a burning stick that has been snatched from the fire.’”